 - House or Land in a Community Title Scheme (where you don’t share a common wall) – then you will need contents and public liability insurance.
 Initially, you should also obtain building insurance.
 The body corporate is responsible for public liability insurance for the common property and any relevant body corporate assets.
 The body corporate may also insure the building(s) with the agreement of all lot owners.
 If you take out building insurance, then that should cover you until you are able to discover by search whether the body corporate has common insurance for the building.

 If you have any questions about risk or insurance, please feel free to contact our Property Team.
-They are more than happy to help with any property law and insurance questions you may have.
+They are more than happy to help with any property law questions you may have.

 The information provided in this article is for general information and educative purposes in summary form on legal topics which is current at the time it is published.
 The content does not constitute legal advice or recommendations and should not be relied upon as such.
 Whilst every care has been taken in the preparation of this article, FC Lawyers cannot accept responsibility for any errors, including those caused by negligence, in the material.
 We make no representations, statements or warranties about the accuracy or completeness of the information and you should not rely on it.
 You are advised to make your own independent inquiries regarding the accuracy of any information provided on this website.
 FC Lawyers does not guarantee, and accepts no legal responsibility whatsoever arising from or in connection to the accuracy, reliability, currency, correctness or completeness of any material contained in this article.
 Links to third party websites or articles does not constitute any endorsement or approval of those sites or the owners of those sites.
 Nothing in this article should be construed as granting any licence or right for you to use that content.
 You should consult the third party’s terms and conditions of use in relation to any third-party content.
 FC Lawyers disclaims all responsibility and all liability (including liability for negligence) for all expenses, losses, damages and costs you might incur as a result of the information being inaccurate or incomplete in any way.
 Appropriate legal advice should always be obtained in actual situations.